GeniusesGroup/memar/Chapar.md

 - Payload: Can be any upper-layer packet data that type indicates by the next header.

 ## Frame Types
 Chapar support **UniCast** and **BroadCast** frame and not support **MultiCast**.
 We strongly suggest use broadcast frames just in network discoverable mechanism like find GP network coordinators.
-Also to broadcast emergency messages service.
+Also to broadcast emergency messages service, not to use to broadcast video channels, ...

-## Frame Switch
+## Switching

+### Adaptor
+When two peer connect by two different port number, one of them must be as switching adaptor.
+That means **usually higher hop** must add virtual switch hop to switching road.
+It will add one more hop port number in each chapar frame.
+Suggest to be addable port protocol like [SFP](https://en.wikipedia.org/wiki/Small_form-factor_pluggable_transceiver).

-### Blocking
+### Blocking Switch
-transmitting will block sender until frame transmitted successfully.
+Transmitting will block sender until frame transmitted successfully.
 Sender can be sure frame transmitted.

-### Non blocking
+### Non blocking Switch
-transmitting will not block caller to be non blocking and queue frames for congestion situations.
+Transmitting will not block caller to be non blocking and queue frames for congestion situations.
 A situation might be occur that a port available when a frame queued but when the time to send is come, the port broken and sender don't know about this.

 ## Rules